kr41/BashBooster/docs/index.md

     If the optional `TIMEOUT` is not passed, the function will wait for `CONDITION` forever.
 If `TIMEOUT` has been specified and reached during the command execution, it will logs error and return `1`.

+### iptables

+Manage iptables chains & rules, playing nice with existing rules.
+To reliably identify rules, an "ID" is required for each rule.
+It must be unique to the chain.
+Use whatever convention is preferred for ID's.
+Simple string matching is used.

+**bb-iptables-chain** CHAIN {: #bb-iptables-chain }
+:   Create chain `CHAIN` if does not exist.
+Example:

+        :::bash
+        bb-iptables-chain WEB

+**bb-iptables-rule** -t,--table TABLE=filter -n,--num NUM=-1 CHAIN ID {: #bb-iptables-rule }

+:   Define rule in `CHAIN` in `TABLE` at position `NUM`.
+If rule with
+    matching `ID` exists, then update it.
+When `NUM` is negative, count from end of `CHAIN` (-1 == last rule).

+        :::bash
+        # Add just before the end (-2), useful when last rule defines the policy.
+        bb-iptables-rule --num -2 INPUT https -p tcp --dport 443 -j WEB
+        # Append some rules to end of chain WEB of the filter table.
+        bb-iptables-chain WEB
+        bb-iptables-rule WEB host-a --src $HOST_A -j ACCEPT bb-iptables-rule WEB host-b --src $HOST_B -j ACCEPT
+        # Insert at beginning (1) of the nat table.
+        bb-iptables-rule INPUT 'container subnet' -2 -j ACCEPT -s $NET bb-iptables-rule --num 1 --table nat POSTROUTING 'container internet access' 1 -j MASQUERADE -s $net ! -o docker0 bb-iptables-rule --num 1 --table nat POSTROUTING tcp:1 -p tcp --dport 1 -j ACCEPT

 ### task